Graph Convolutional Memory using Topological Priors: Experiments

-The equations of motion for the cartpole system are a set of second-order differential equations containing the position, velocity, and acceleration of the system \cite{Barto1983}.
-Using this information, we use GCM with temporal priors $k_1=1,2$ \eqref{eq:p_temporal} chained with logical \emph{or} (i.e. $o_t$ links to $o_{t-1}, o_{t-2}$).
-GTrXL $(t-2)$ corresponds to this same prior in the GTrXL, implemented by restricting GTrXL to $o_{t-2}, o_{t-1}, o_t$.
-Results are in Fig. \ref{fig:cartpole}.
+\paragraph{Partially Observable Cartpole} Our first experiment evaluates memory in the control domain.
+We use a partially observable form of cartpole-v0, where the observation corresponds to positions rather than velocities (\autoref{fig:sub_cartpole}).
+We optimize our policy using proximal policy optimization (PPO) \cite{schulman2017proximal}.
+The equations of motion for the cartpole system are a set of second-order differential equations containing the position, velocity, and acceleration of the system \citep{Barto1983}.
+Using this information, we use GCM with temporal priors, i.e., $N(o_t) = \{t-1, t-2\}$ (\autoref{tab:priors}) and present results in \autoref{fig:cartpole}. \paragraph{Concentration Card Game}

-Adding more parameters to LSTM or the GTrXL does not improve performance, suggesting DRL's noisy learning signal hinders LSTM and the GTrXL.
-Only GCM $|z| = 16, 32$ reliably solves the control problem, with LSTM reaching 195 reward for just a few training iterations.
-At $|z|=32$, GCM stably attains the maximum possible reward of 200.
-This experiment shows GCM outperforms RNNs on short-term memory problems, where RNNs usually dominate.

-\paragraph{Memory Card Game:} Our next experiment focuses on memory by evaluating non-sequential and long-term recall using the card game ``memory''\footnote{Detailed information about the memory game is available at: \url{https://en.wikipedia.org/wiki/Concentration_(card_game)}}.
-Unlike reactionary cartpole, this experiment evaluates higher-level cognitive ability: memorization and recall over longer time periods.

-The agent is given $n/2$ pairs of shuffled face-down cards, and must flip two cards face up.
-If the cards match, they remain face up, otherwise they are turned back over again.
-Once the player has matched all the cards, the game ends.
-We model the game of memory using a \emph{pointer}, which the player moves to read and flip cards (Fig. \ref{fig:sub_memory}).
-The observation space consists of the pointer (card index and card value) and the last flipped (if any) face-up card.
-Cards are represented as one-hot vectors.
-The agent receives a reward for each pair it matches, with a cumulative reward of one for matching all the cards.
-We vary the number of cards $n \in \{16, 20, 24\}$ and use $|h|=32$ for the experiments.
-We use episode lengths of $50, 75, 100$ respectively and train using A3C \cite{Mnih2016}.

-The agent must remember previously seen cards to solve this environment.
-Unlike cartpole, the agent must remember observations from varying times in the past.
-We use GCM with temporal priors $k_1=1,2$ \eqref{eq:p_temporal} for short-term memory with an identity prior \eqref{eq:p_identity} between the face-up card and the card at the pointer, all chained using logical \emph{or}.
-In other words, when GCM flips a card face up, it recalls if it has seen that card in the past.

-We present the results in Fig. \ref{fig:memory}.
-The GTrXL outperforms LSTM, likely due to its ability to handle longer sequences.
-GCM significantly outperforms all baselines for all tested $n$.
-Surprisingly, the GTrXL fails to learn the simple identity prior used by GCM, even after 10M training timesteps.
-Explicitly embedding even the simplest priors, such as an identity prior, can greatly improve model performance.

-\paragraph{Navigation:} The navigation experiment evaluates the memory modules on spatial tasks.
-These are important for agents that navigate physical spaces, such as food-service robots, self-driving vehicles, or autonomous vacuum cleaners.